Kaden-Patton/Kaden-Patton/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-My name is Kaden Patton, and I'm a student of Computer Science currently studying at Colorado State University.
+My name is Kaden Patton, and I'm a graduate of Computer Science currently studying at Colorado State University.

 I'm proficient in many technologies, and am always learning more!